la2050/archive/_projects/2014/senior-star-power-get-up-get-out-get-a-life-the-beat-goes-on.md

     estimated $2.9 billion in tourism-related spending in 2012.
 Average age of visitors was 58 years.
 79% of activities participated in were shows.
 Senior Star Power can bring these tourists and their spending power to Los Angeles.
-  who_benefit: >-
-    Senior Star Power's project will directly benefit the aging population of 60+ years and indirectly benefit the entire Los Angeles community.
-There’s no doubt that all of these aging adults wish to keep active and vital.
-Along with this wish, comes, for many in Los Angeles, a strong interest in activities structured around entertainment and performing arts, especially theatre.
-Senior citizens now account for 20 of every 100 adults of working age in the greater Los Angeles area, and by 2034, that number will reach 36 of every 100 adults.
-That’s a gain of nearly 1 million senior citizens in the area.
-By 2050 it is projected that the number will be 50 of every 100 adults.
   City_State: Woodland Hills
   org_name: Senior Star Power Productions
   org_website: www.seniorstarpower.org